kaushik-sb/Quiz-App/README.md

 Quiz Master App

 A comprehensive web-based Quiz Master Application that allows administrators to create, manage, and analyze quizzes while providing users with an interactive platform to take quizzes and track their performance.
+The application was mainly built using Flask and Bootstrap with Jinja2 templating and flask-login authentication combined with Charts JS for quiz performance analysis.

 Key Objectives